top of page

 For Choir, Ensemble and Mezzo Soprano

-Desiderata was written for an ensemble, choir and a soloist, Ekaterina Levental (mezzo soprano and harp).
-This monumental composition is based on the famous poem „Desiderata” by Max Ehrmann. (written in 1927) .
+Desiderata is an extraordinary work composed for ensemble, choir, and a soloist, featuring Ekaterina Levental (mezzo-soprano and harp).
+This powerful composition is inspired by the iconic poem Desiderata by Max Ehrmann, written in 1927.

-The first preview performance of this composition was given in the summer 2013 during the Glasperlenspiel Music Festival in Tartu (Estonia) and was a part of Ensemble NOMAD’s concert program.
-This short version (18’ min) of Desiderata was performed by the Estonian Philharmonic Chamber Choir, Ensemble NOMAD (Japan) and a soloist Ekaterina Levental.
+The first preview performance of Desiderata took place in the summer of 2013 at the Glasperlenspiel Music Festival in Tartu, Estonia.
+As part of Ensemble NOMAD’s concert program, this abridged version (18 minutes) was brought to life by the Estonian Philharmonic Chamber Choir, Ensemble NOMAD (Japan), and soloist Ekaterina Levental.

 Watch preview concert in 2013 in Estonia on Youtube.